DoctorWkt/CSCvon8/Docs/implementation_notes.md

-# Implementation Notes on This Version of CSCvon8
+# Implementation Notes for the CSCvon8 CPU

+The CVCvon8 design has been implemented in three ways.
+One is the Perl simulator, *csim*.
+The second is the Verilog implementation.
+The third is the PCB layout using physical chips.
+This document covers the last two.

+## Verilog Implementation of the CSCvon8 CPU

-I built this TTL-modelled version of the CSCvon8 CPU because I was seeing events with the real chips when I was building my breadboard version of the CPU, and I realised that they were being caused by the different propagation delays through the various components.
+I built the TTL-modelled version of the CSCvon8 CPU because I was seeing events with the real chips when I was building my breadboard version of the CPU, and I realised that they were being caused by the different propagation delays through the various components.